-In January 2010 Khattiya was suspended again after an inquiry found he had supported the Democratic Alliance against Dictatorship (DAAD), a political group aligned with the red-shirt movement and the next day rocket propelled grenades peppered the ante-room adjacent to the office of the Thai Army commander causing significant damage to the building, but no injuries.
+In January 2010 Khattiya was suspended again after an inquiry found he had supported the Democratic Alliance against Dictatorship (DAAD), a political group aligned with the red-shirt movement.
+The next day rocket propelled grenades peppered the ante-room adjacent to the office of the Thai Army commander causing significant damage to the building, but no injuries.

 A self-confessed aficionado of the 1995 movie Braveheart, Seh Daeng was often quoted as saying he was the Braveheart of Thailand.

 Just as William Wallace in 13th century England never lived to see the freedom he fought for, neither did Seh Daeng, though it is yet to be seen whether his loyal band of red-shirt followers will have to wait as long as the Scott’s did after the death of Wallace to gain the freedoms they crave.